Vheissu/aurelia2-plugins/packages/aurelia2-auth/README.md

 # aurelia2-auth
 A port of the ever-popular v1 plugin aurelia-auth (https://github.com/paulvanbladel/aurelia-auth) for Aurelia 2.

-**Full disclosure**: this plugin might not be very stable just yet.
-Use at your own risk.

 ## Installing it

 `npm install aurelia2-auth` or `yarn add aurelia2-auth`